 Prerequisite: ENGL 100 or 101 or 3 credits from ENGL 110-139; plus CA/EN 202 or permission of the instructor.
 May not be taken on an audit basis.
-(First semester/3 credits) An introduction to various forms of creative writing, this is an intensive writers' workshop requiring active participation from all members.
+(First semester/3 credits)

+An introduction to various forms of creative writing, this is an intensive writers' workshop requiring active participation from all members.
 Individual conferences in addition to class meetings.
 May not be audited.

-ENGL 221 World Literature (CORE-Methods of Inquiry/Aesthetic Appreciation/ Literature) (First semester/3 credits)

-A study of world literature in translation particularly relevant to our own cultural heritage.
-Readings are drawn from the antique, classical, and medieval periods, and typically include Homer, Virgil, Ovid, and Dante.
+ENGL 221 World Literature (CORE-Methods of Inquiry/Aesthetic Appreciation/Literature) Prerequisite: ENGL 100 or 101 or 3 credits from ENGL 110-139.
+(First semester/3 credits)A study of world literature in translation particularly relevant to our own cultural heritage.
+Readings are drawn from the antique, classical, medieval and early modern periods, and typically include Homer, Sophocles, Virgil, Dante, Ariosto and Cervantes.